natachatomkinson/investigating_psychology/_posts/chapter_1/2020-06-06-introduction.markdown

 * Psychologists largely agree that personality plays an important part in how people behave
 * Many theories have been developed to define and measure personality
 * Freud argued that personality consists of 2 elements: conscious and unconscious
-* After WWII, Adorno and co examined what makes people susceptible to extreme ideologies
+* After WWII, Adorno and co examined what makes people susceptible to extreme ideologies, their research led to the concept of **authoritarian personality**